hubzity/conversions-tracking/stages/gtm.md

 </script>
 ```

-In your HTML <body> of the first landing page, paste this transparent pixel:
+The initial conversion tracked on our platform is stage 0 which confirms that the user got to the landing page.
+This stage 0 report is achieved by a transparent pixel.
+In your HTML <body> of the first landing page, please paste this transparent pixel:
 ```html
     <img src="https://notify.rtbaxs.io/conversion/pixel" referrerpolicy="no-referrer-when-downgrade" type="image/gif" />
 ```